 Select Mesh Tools->Multi-Cut

 Find the face perpendicular to the Z axis.

 Hold Shift and click on the left edge and drag down until the point snaps to the midpoint of the segment then release.
 Now click on the right edge and drag down until the point snaps to the midpoint of the segment then release.
 Hit enter.

 Choose the Select Tool to stop the Multi-Cut tool.

 Turn on faces again by pressing component type and the faces button .

-Scale them down by using the center scale box icon.
+Scale both faces down by using the light blue scale box icon.

 Click Keep Faces Together to Off in the small dialog box.

 Select another tool, such as the Move tool to stop this tool

 Deselect the bottom face (while holding shift)